 - Preheat oven to 400 degrees F. Line a 12 cup muffin pan with baking liners and set aside.

 - To make the glaze, whisk confectioner's sugar, thyme, and lemon juice until smooth.
-Drizzle over cooled muffins.
+Drizzle over cooled muffins and top with additional thyme.